ATRedshaw/ATRedshaw.github.io/content/projects/xg-plotter.md

 ![xG vs raw goals as a predictor of future performance](assets/images/projects/xg-plotter/xg_vs_goals_headtohead.png)

+_Figure: This analysis, building on ideas from my dissertation, compares how well past expected goals and past actual goals predict future player scoring performance.
+The Pearson correlation tracks predictive strength across varying match windows.
+Expected goals consistently outperform raw goal counts as a leading indicator of future attacking performance.
+This advantage is particularly pronounced in the short term and extends clearly through medium-term evaluations but the predictive power of expected goals and raw goals eventually converges over much longer time horizons._

 To answer that question I needed to build xG models from scratch.
 The dissertation covered scraping historical shot data from Understat, cleaning and preprocessing it, engineering spatial features and training classifiers.
 Both logistic regression and random forest models were built and compared.
 Those xG estimates were then used as features in a separate set of predictive models, evaluated against standard regression metrics like MAE and MSE and tested in the context of match outcome prediction.
 That entire modelling workflow forms the academic foundation of what became the xG Plotter.

 The key difference is intent.
 The dissertation was about the *validity* of xG as a predictive metric.
 The plotter is about making those models *usable and visible*, in a way that is actually enjoyable to interact with.